 In the middle of this tiny town is castle ruins.
 We walked around, and from the top of the castle and the city wall was a beautiful view of the charming countryside.
 Without even trying hard, you could see miles of neatly-drawn-out farmland sprinkled with farmhouses and hills.

-Mertola wasn’t necessarily on our way, but it was not terribly out of the way, either.
-Mertola came recommended from Lonely Planet as a tiny village where you could end your stay in the Alentejo before heading to the Algarve via car.
+Mertola wasn’t necessarily on our way to the Algarve, but it was not terribly out of the way, either.
+Mertola came recommended from our Lonely Planet guidebook as a tiny village where a traveler could end their stay in the Alentejo before heading to the Algarve via car.

 We had to figure out where to stay and opted to book on Booking.com only the day before arriving in Mertola.
 We stayed at a comfortable quiet hotel next to the river, with parking right next door.